gfelot/aiven_kafka_blog/README.md

 ***

-Don't forget to download the 3 differents certificates.
-We will nees them later at the coding part.
-You can also select your prefered language, here I will choose Python.
+Don't forget to download the 3 different certificates.
+We will need them later at the coding part.
+You can also select your preferred language, here I will choose Python.
 This will shoe you next a sample app that we will augment for our demo.

 ![](screenshot/Screenshot 2023-05-23 at 2.51.07 PM.png)